njwright92/portfolio/ReactVersion/portfolio/README.md

 In addition to providing information about me and my interests, this site also features links to other sites I've developed and includes a form for requesting custom site development.
 To ensure a seamless user experience, I've incorporated popular libraries like Redux Toolkit, Formik, Reactstrap, and Bootstrap.

-As an added feature, I've included a JavaScript guessing game on my portfolio site, which rewards users with a GIF for correctly guessing the number.
+As an added feature, I've included a JavaScript guessing game on my portfolio site, which rewards users with a GIF for correctly guessing my favorite sport.
 To implement this game, I utilized the React Spring library and vanilla JavaScript.

 In addition to the aforementioned dependencies, I also utilized other powerful dependencies such as @testing-library/jest-dom, @testing-library/react, @testing-library/user-event, bootstrap-social, font-awesome, gh-pages, mdb-react-ui-kit, react-redux, react-router-dom, and redux-logger.